Paul Burmeister: Reporting

-Play by play for Kansas City Chiefs broadcasts from 2012-2015, and Jacksonville Jaguars from 2007-2011.
+Play by play for Kansas City Chiefs broadcasts from 2012 to 2015, and Jacksonville Jaguars from 2007 to 2011.

 NFL Network

 In 10 seasons at NFL Network, Burmeister hosted NFL Total Access, NFL Gameday Scoreboard, Around the League Live, Path to the Draft, Playbook, College Football Scoreboard and College Football Now.

-From 2007 to 2014, Burmeister served as lead anchor for NFL Network’s studio draft coverage.
-Each year he, Mike Mayock and Charles Davis kicked off the network's pre-draft coverage at The Senior Bowl in Mobile, Alabama in late January before moving on to the NFL Scouting Combine in Indianapolis in February.
+From 2007 to 2014, Burmeister served as lead anchor for NFL Network's studio draft coverage.
+Each year he, Mike Mayock and Charles Davis kicked off the network's pre-draft coverage at The Senior Bowl in Mobile, Alabama, in late January before moving on to the NFL Scouting Combine in Indianapolis in February.
 Then each day from late February through the end of the draft, he hosted"Path to the Draft" live in Los Angeles.

 His play-by-play duties at NFL Network included calling The Senior Bowl and East-West Shrine Game alongside Mike Mayock and Charles Davis from 2011 - 2014.
 He also called The Insight Bowl in 2008 and 2009 with Mayock, and served as lead Play by Play announcer for NFL Network's "Arena Football Friday" from 2010 - 2012.